orchidhq/Orchid/README.md

 Orchid releases are deployed continuously.
 With any push to the `master` branch, the patch version is incremented, then the compiled sources are uploaded to Bintray, Github Pages, and a git tag created and uploaded to Github Releases.
 All code should be deployed via pull request.
+All Orchid plugins, themes, bundles, core, and Gradle plugins are released at the same version with every release.

 Documentation updates and submissions for new themes or plugins should be made as PRs to the `docs` branch.
 Documentation is hosted on Netlify, and a deploy preview will be made for your PR before it is merged into `docs`.

 Orchid uses the [Gradle Semantic Versioning](https://github.com/vivin/gradle-semantic-build-versioning) plugin to set the package version and create the git tag.
-The major and minor versions can be incremented by including `[major]` or `[minor]` anywhere in any commit message since the previous released version.
+The major and minor versions can be incremented by including `[major]` or `[minor]` at the start of any commit message since the previous released version.

-The Orchid Gradle Plugin tracks a different version than the git tag, and it's deploy process is handled manually:

-- Start with clean Git index
-- `cd buildSrc` (buildSrc is not recognized as a normal part of the Gradle project, but its is a project in its own local directory)
-- Increment `version` in `buildSrc/build.gradle`, according to [Semantic Versioning](http://semver.org/) and prefixed with `v`
-- `gradle publishPlugins`

 ## Contact